ColinKennedy/vim-auto_docstring/README.md

 - Follow modules recursively to get the types of objects
 - Add support for local Python imports
-- Allow class docstrings (like an attributes block / args block)
 - Add type-inference for classmethods and instancemethods
 - Allow docstrings with default args to include its default-arg as part of the docstring